 3. Pierre Cardin was expelled from the Chamber Syndicate in 1959

-Cardin’s expulsion from the chamber syndicate in 1959 came as a result of him having a line of ready to wear clothes for ladies.
-The creation of such kind of fabric line appeared as a threat to the values of the traditional world.
+Cardin’s expulsion from the chamber syndicate in 1959 came due to him having a line of ready-to-wear clothes for ladies.
+The creation of such fabric lines appeared as a threat to the values of the traditional world.

 4. Pierre Cardin was the first designer to create suits for astronauts

 Pierre Cardin was an adventurous man.
-Having achieved great designs using his combined skills of fashion design and architecture, he became interested in how he could create a suit that could be used when traveling to space.
+Having achieved great designs using his combined skills of fashion design and architecture, he became interested in creating a suit that could be used when traveling to space.